 What would you do if I told you that you could help end Parkinson’s disease by doing this one thing?
 Well, if you’re anything like me, your first response would be, sign me up!
 Your next response would be, what do I have to do?

 I’m glad you asked!
 April is National Parkinson’s Awareness Month.
 Communities in the united states and worldwide are hosting activities throughout April.
 These activities help raise awareness of Parkinson’s disease.
-The one thing you can do to help people with Parkinson’s is find events in your area and sign up!
+The one thing you can do to help people with Parkinson’s is finding events in your area and sign up!

 What Is Parkinson’s Disease

-Parkinson’s disease PD is a medical condition that affects the area of the brain associated with movement called the substantial nigra.
+Parkinson’s disease PD is a medical condition that affects the brain area associated with movement called the substantial nigra.
 People diagnosed with Parkinson’s will slowly develop symptoms including tremors in their hands, legs, or jaw; problems with their gait or the way they walk; and balancing issues.
 Performing routine daily activities will become difficult without assistance from caregivers or family members – simple tasks like brushing your teeth or getting dressed become almost impossible because of uncontrollable hand tremors.

 Although PD isn’t a life-threatening disease, a diagnosis is life-changing.
 According to the Centers for Disease Control and Prevention (CDC), complications associated with PD are the 14th leading cause of death.
 Therefore when diagnosed with PD, talk with your doctor about your treatment options, and educate yourself.
 Learn as much as you can about this neurodegenerative disorder.